top of page

 6 Dog-Friendly Cafes in North Singapore

-Located on the outskirts of the island in Sembawang, The Urban Hideout was built in 2021 and is one of the newest indoor dog-friendly Singapore cafes.
+Located on the outskirts of the island in Sembawang, The Urban Hideout was built in 2021 and is one of the newest indoor dog-friendly cafes in Singapore.
 This 25-seater space is decked in a warm and cozy setting, with ambient lights, and cemented and red-bricked walls to evoke a homely touch.

 The Urban Hideout also offers a Pet Food Menu exclusive for your furkids.
 Their doggy food is specially curated by Singapore-based pet retail company PAWFF, concocted with 100% human-grade meat in their AVS-licensed kitchen.
 Your dog will be lavishly spoiled with a variety of options, from BARF meals to fresh fruits and vegetables.